Investing in the Quad Cities Community

 In 2003, the 50-year-old bank building on West Locust Street and its neighboring drive-up facility were razed and the current full-service facility was built on the same site.

-In 2019, one of the bank's long-time partners in providing trust and estate tax returns and planning, Blair, Westfall & Co., officially became a part of Northwest Bank.
-The acquisition ensured the continuation of access to local tax experts, an expansion of payroll services and bookkeeping, and completed the bank's financial offerings.
+In 2019, one of the bank's long-time partners for trust and estate tax returns and planning, Blair, Westfall & Co., officially became a part of Northwest Bank & Trust Company.
+The acquisition ensured the continuation of access to local tax experts, payroll and bookkeeping offerings, and reflected the bank's interest in expanding its financial services for the community.